Table of Contents

 From the data, it was uneven and unforgiving.

-According to nationwide RV listing and sales trends:
+According to Rapidious Titan.AI analysis of nationwide RV listing and sales trends:

 - New RVs averaged 195 days to sell